juju/docs/src/en/reference-constraints.md

     Specifies the type of virtualization to be used, such as `kvm`.

-## Provider differences
+## Cloud differences

-Different providers support different constraints and sometimes different values for these constraints.
-Sometimes, different providers also dictate constraints that would conflict with other providers and cannot be used in combination.
+Different clouds support different constraints and sometimes different values for these constraints.
+Sometimes, different clouds also dictate constraints that would conflict with other clouds and cannot be used in combination.
 Use this list to help you understand the differing needs.

 ###Azure Provider: